General Hunting & Trapping Regulations

 d.
 Firearms capable of fully automatic fire.

 f.
-Any electronic light amplifying night vision scope, thermal imaging device, or other similar devices while in possession of a firearm or archery tackle between sunset and sunrise except for shotguns during the night- time coyote and bobcat only season (lights cannot be from or attached to a mechanized/motorized vehicle or cast from a public road).
-Hunting with dogs prohibited.
+Any electronic light amplifying night vision scope, thermal imaging device, or other similar devices while in possession of a firearm or archery tackle between sunset and sunrise except for shotguns during the night-time coyote and bobcat-only season (lights cannot be from or attached to a mechanized/motorized vehicle or cast from a public road).
+Hunting with dogs is prohibited.

 g.
-Electronic calls or live decoys while hunting wild turkey, foxes, and waterfowl (except electronic calls are legal during the Conservation Season for Blue, Snow, and Ross' geese).
+Electronic calls or live decoys while hunting wild turkeys, foxes, and waterfowl (except electronic calls are legal during the Conservation Season for Blue, Snow, and Ross's geese).

 h.
 Rifles or handguns with full metal jacketed ammunition.